Everything You Must Know About UAE’s Central Bank Digital Currency (CBDC)

 • Pakistan: The Pakistan administration has set a timeline till 2025 to issue a CBDC.

-• Thailand: The Central Bank will launch a retail CBDC pilot in the second quarter of 2022.
+• Thailand: The Central Bank has launched a retail CBDC pilot in 2023.

 • Malaysia: Bank Negara Malaysia joined Project Dunbar led by BIS in September 2021 to test the use of CBDC in international settlements.